microsoft/azure-shortcuts-for-java/README.md

 ### Creating new entities

-Other than `new Azure()`, there are **no constructors anywhere**.
-To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the `Azure` client object) as the factory.
+Other than `new Subscription()`, there are **no constructors anywhere**.
+To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the `Subscription` client object) as the factory.
 And yes, there is only one single client object to instantiate and deal with.

 In more detail:

-1. start with the "collection" of those objects hanging off as a member of the `Azure` client instance object (e.g. `azure.networks()`),
+1. start with the "collection" of those objects hanging off as a member of the `Subscription` client instance object (e.g. `subscription.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withExistingResourceGroup("myresourcegroup")`).
 Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
 This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the possible choices.
 4. many resource types in Azure (e.g. virtual machines) require other resources (e.g. resource group, storage acocunt) to be already present.
 The `.with*` setters often enable you to either select an existing related resource (`.withExisting*()`) or to request a new such resource to be created on the fly (`.withNew*()`).
 When created on the fly, it is created in the region and resource group.